Sangavi-suresh/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:

-1. Import dataset and print head,info of the dataset.
+1.Import dataset and print head,info of the dataset.

 2.check for null values.